 In this Rise of Empires heroes guide, I will be covering all the essentials you need to know about heroes in the game.
-I will also be giving some tips on how to effectively use your heroes in battle.
+I will also give some tips on effectively using your heroes in battle.

 Best Rise of Empires heroes?

 Once you’ve maxed out your buildings and researched some of the most important technologies, the only RNG (Random Number Generator) factor remaining is heroes.
-This game at its core is based on a Cardinal Scale: the higher your attributes, the better chances you have at winning.
+This game is based on a Cardinal Scale: the higher your attributes, the better chances you have at winning.

 That said, this guide is meant to help make your choice of heroes easier based on what you already have.
 Please do not get bogged down in trying to get the “best heroes” if you don’t have them.
 Make the best legion composition based on your heroes, not on what you want to get in the future.